GRACE AND THE NEW COVENANT

 The Prophet Jeremiah knew the reality of God, of sin, and of righteousness.

-The interpretation of being saved “so as by fire” to mean that the fruitless believer will be rewarded and never scolded but that he will have a smaller mansion than more diligent believers.
-In actuality to be saved so as by fire will be a terrifying experience.
+≻ The interpretation of being saved “so as by fire” to mean that the fruitless believer will be rewarded and never scolded, but that he will have a smaller mansion than more diligent believers.
+Actually, to be saved so as by fire will be a terrifying experience.

 To be saved as by fire is to have the fire of God burn away all of one’s accomplishments, all that has been achieved during the individual’s lifetime on the earth.
 This happened to Lot, the nephew of Abraham.
 Abraham, on the other hand, had an abundant entrance into the Kingdom of God.